ADHD Guide

 A dead-simple ADHD budget with only 3 categories.
 No spreadsheet gymnastics.
 Just Needs, Wants, and ADHD Tax.
 Start budgeting in under 5 minutes.

 You’ve tried budgeting before.
 You downloaded the template, set up the categories, maybe even logged expenses for three whole days.
 Then you forgot.
 Then you felt guilty.
-Then you avoided the spreadsheet entirely because opening it reminded you that you failed at budgeting.
+Then you avoided the whole thing entirely because opening it reminded you that you failed at budgeting.
 Again.

 Here’s the thing — you didn’t fail.
 The budget failed you.